el3ankaboot/El-Mataar/README.md

 ##### Note:
 Kindly note that adding new airline adds dummy data as "Name NaaN" and this is related to the API and not an issue from the application side.
 I tried to add a JSON from the app and from Postman and also it was added with dummy data.
 Thus, you will find in the application the API call doesn't take any parameters.

+After Adding a new airline, kindly pull to refresh the tableview to find the new added airline.